CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab09.md

 1. You can continue the conversation if you like.
 The thread is *stateful*, so it retains the conversation history - meaning that the agent has the full context for each response.
 Enter `quit` when you're done.

-1. Review the conversation messages that were retrieved from the thread - which may include messages the agent generated to explain its steps when using the code interpreter tool.
+1. Review the conversation messages that were retrieved from the thread, which may include messages the agent generated to explain its steps when using the code interpreter tool.

 ## Summary